 - Check out each agency page for local services and policies that might affect your travel

-Look for the “OXO” logo at the bus stop
+Look for the NW Connector logo at the bus stop

-We recently changed our logo, and bus stop signs haven’t been updated yet.
+We recently changed our logo, and bus stop signs now have the new logo.
 Look for the bus stop symbol to the right, or a sign for any of our local agencies, to know you’re at the right stop.